WRXinYue/ocean-hub/src/docs/features/online-status.md

 # Online Status

-A user's **online status** is an indication of their Misskey usage status.
+A user's **online status** is an indication of their Ocean usage status.
 Your online status is displayed as an indicator in the corner of the user icon on your user page and elsewhere.

 <table>